pnvskp/netflix-clone/README.md

 After getting the access, I segregated the movies according to the categories using the API docs.

-Pulled the necessary info to dispa=lay like the category name and images.
+Pulled the necessary info to display like the category name and images.

 Adjusted the row heights, Created the Banner and Navbar to get the similar structure of Netflix.